araobp/stm32-mcu/NUCLEO-F401RE/Wireless/README.md

 I use wireless communication modules supporting operations on UART for prototyping IoT and edge AI.

+In this project, [a single page application (SPA)](./spa) is used for showing an inference result from an edge AI simulator.

 ## TWELITE

 Although TWELITE is not so reliable, it is very cheap.